DeLaSalleUniversity-Manila-DISMATH-t216/Dismathportfolio-AJFrancisco/README.md

 - I answered the following in class today (June 21, 2016):

-- 1.3 / 7c: Use De Morgan's laws to find the negation of the statement: Mei walks or takes the bus to class. <br> Answer: Mei does not walk and take the bus to class.
+- 1.3 / 7c: Use De Morgan's laws to find the negation of the statement: Mei walks or takes the bus to class. <br><b> Answer: Mei does not walk and take the bus to class.</b>

 - 1.3 / 17: Show that ¬(p ↔ q) and p ↔ ¬q are logically equivalent.